 The hunter green color is ideal for tactical trail activities.
 Most adults can wear a thick jacket and backpack under the poncho.
 The waterproof sheath holds up well in acclimate weather.
 Versatile metal grommets enable users to turn this poncho into a makeshift emergency shelter.

-- Made from durable .15 millimeter EVA
+- Heavy duty rain poncho made from .15 millimeter EVA

 - PVC-free material has a better feel